anadikulkarni/it-ticketing-app/README.md

 3. Navigate to "View Tickets"
 4. Select ticket type and filter by status
 5. Expand ticket to view details
+6. Click "View Image" button if an image is attached (📷 icon in ticket title)
-6. Enter action taken and close the ticket
+7. Enter action taken and close the ticket
-7. System automatically records IT member, closing date, and time
+8. System automatically records IT member, closing date, and time

 ## Troubleshooting